ADHD animal models with unknown dopamine alteration

 - Hyperactivity and impulsivity as a reaction to a delayed reward

-- no hyperactivity in an unfamiliar environment
+- no hyperactivity in unfamiliar surroundings

 - no inattention